getlantern/lantern-roadmap/README.md

  1. Lantern core team member invites diaspore
  2. Diaspore installs Lantern
  3. Diaspore invites friends and family back home to Lantern
- 4. Diaspore invites other members of diaspora to run Lantern in Get mode
+ 4. Diaspore invites other members of diaspora to run Lantern in Give mode
  5. Friends and family install and run Lantern
  6. Diaspore invites friends in the uncensored world to Lantern
  7. Friends and family in uncensored world install Lantern